MetPX/sarracenia/_sources/Reference/sr3_options.7.rst.txt

 so no attempt to exchange the queue is made, or it´s bindings.
 These options are useful on brokers that do not permit users to declare their exchanges.

+This *subtopic* option should appear after the *exchangeDeclare* setting in files for the topic bindings to apply to the given queue.

 expire <duration> (default: 5m  == five minutes.
 RECOMMEND OVERRIDING)